SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 Even multi-threading has its limits.
 With that said, we fall to software to fix these issues.
 We must increase efficiency and performance of our software.

-You&#8217;re probably thinking &#8220;well python is the ultimate language for AI.&#8221; Sure it has many existing libraries, but it’s also old and slower.
+You're probably thinking &#8220;well python is the ultimate language for AI.&#8221; Sure it has many existing libraries, but it’s also old and slower.
 On some benchmarks even 40x slower.

 ## Go runs direct

 No crazy configuration is needed.
 Compile it for Linux and download any minimal Linux and let it do its thing.
-You don&#8217;t need any added software on the server it will run on.
-It&#8217;ll run identical on nearly any hardware.
-Yes, it even compiles for that Windows server your boss says you need for “compliance&#8217;s.”
+You don't need any added software on the server it will run on.
+It'll run identical on nearly any hardware.
+Yes, it even compiles for that Windows server your boss says you need for “compliance's.”

 Starting a compiled Go application is as simple as a file transfer and &#8220;./myprogram&#8221;